Tuition & Fees

 Fall 2023 1.0-credit Part-time tuition $1600 $500

-• In this above scenario, the student would have paid a total program fee of $14,800 by the time they complete degree requirements over Fall 2023.
+• In this above scenario, the student would have paid a total program fee of $14,800 by the time they complete the degree requirements.

-At the end of the day, the total tuition this particular student would have paid for the degree would be $24,700 ($20,800 + all the mandatory and optional incidental, system access and ancillary fees).
+By the end of the program, the total tuition this student will pay for the degree will be $24,700 ($20,800 + all the mandatory and optional incidental, system access and ancillary fees).

 NOTE: All Balance of Degree fees are calculated by the School of Graduate Studies.
 Please refer to them (graduate.information@utoronto.ca) for help with balance of degree fee calculations.